oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 <details>
 <summary>Suggested PM demo points</summary>

 - Milestone 1: At least one domain object is using BaseVersionedDomainObject, and all the get/save functionality works correctly.
+All applicable frontend, backend, and acceptance tests have been written and pass robustly.

 - Milestone 2: All jobs run correctly on the backup server.
+All applicable frontend, backend, and acceptance tests have been written and pass robustly.
 </details>